Wisconsin Hunting License: Cost, Requirements & How to Apply

 Species Method Start Date End Date Notes

-Black Bear General September 3 October 8 Preference point draw
+Black Bear General September 2 October 7 2026 dates; Preference point draw

 Discounts & Exemptions